-This weekend, the ladies in my family attempted to start a tradition of Christmas cookie baking.
+This weekend, the ladies in the Warner family attempted to start a tradition of Christmas cookie baking.

 Baking Christmas cookies takes a lot of planning and shopping and measuring and mixing and of course, baking (which includes cooling and sometimes rotating, if your oven lacks convection).